 When an individual begins seeking treatment for addiction many questions arise about what is involved in the entire process.
-In order to help you make an informed decision, below are some of the most frequently asked addiction treatment questions and their answers:
+In order to help you make an informed decision, we will discuss some of the most frequently asked addiction treatment questions and their answers.

-It has been done for sure.
-But it is not recommended.
+This is one of the most asked of the addiction treatment questions and the answer is, it has been done for sure but it is not recommended.
 There are many reasons for this.
 Primary among them is the severity of withdrawal symptoms of certain drugs.
 Specific drugs create life-threatening symptoms including heavy seizures, hallucinations, and even psychosis if the addict tries to quit “cold turkey” without any qualified help.
 Among drugs that cause these effects are alcohol (long-term dependence), benzodiazepines and specific psychotropics, methadone, methamphetamine, and others.
 Any addict should consult with an addiction specialist to consider his or her options and safety.

+This is one of the addiction treatment questions which has been debated by millions of individuals worldwide.
 Rehab has worked for millions of people.
 However, according to NIDA (National Institute on Drug Abuse), only about 11% of those needing specialized treatment even receive it.
-These figures vary from year to year, but have remained in the same range.
-The ideal result for a drug treatment facility would be the user who graduates and thereafter lives a drug-free and successful life.
+These figures vary from year to year but have remained in the same range.
+The ideal result for a drug treatment facility would be the user who graduates and thereafter, lives a drug-free and successful life.
 Staying drug-free for a few weeks or months is not the ideal end result for drug treatment.
 Nonetheless, many addicts “count the days” of their sobriety, and many do several programs before getting clean.
 No one system is universally applicable for all addicts.
-A comprehensive holistic approach uses multiple methodologies simultaneously to accommodate the highly individualized nature of each person’s substance abuse situation.
 Any program does better when combined with the willingness and determination of the recovering addict.

 There are a number of different systems employed in both inpatient and outpatient rehab programs.
 Some of them are as follows: